Trip Facts

 Accommodation options in Kathmandu include both shared and single supplement rooms.
 However, during peak season, teahouse lodges along the trekking trail have limited capacity to accommodate all trekkers.
 So, these teahouses provide rooms on a shared basis with communal bathrooms to accommodate the high number of trekkers.

-What is the typical group size for the Everest Base Camp trek?
+What is the ideal group size for the Everest Base Camp trek?

 Will I be able to purchase the pre-paid WIFI card for Everest Link at the airport?